opis-colibri/core/1.x/routing/routes.md

 ->implicit('name', 'John Doe');
 ```

 You can also use the `implicit` method to declare values that are not defined as route parameters.
-These values
-can also be referenced by the route's callback.
+These values ​​can then be used by various callbacks.

 ```php
 $route('/test', function($foo, $bar, $baz){